tanushaggarwal/DataVoid/STORE_LISTING.md

 ## Full Description

-**PrivacyBlitz - Find & Delete Old Accounts**
+**DataVoid - Find & Delete Old Accounts**

-Take control of your digital privacy with PrivacyBlitz, the powerful Chrome extension that helps you discover and delete forgotten accounts across the web.
+Take control of your digital privacy with DataVoid, the powerful Chrome extension that helps you discover and delete forgotten accounts across the web.

 ### 🔍 Key Features